Happy Singlehood by Elyakim Kislev

 Uncoupling of marriage and livelihood.
 Marriage decisions have historically been driven heavily by economic considerations, specifically access to the other family’s business and resources.
 Family and business have become less intertwined since modern institutions offer lots of non-family sources of things like capital, credit, insurance, aid, and technical know-how.
 Economic self-sufficiency continues to culturally be seen as a prerequisite for marriage, especially for men, though women are likewise increasingly also waiting until their careers are established.
 With modern jobs being increasingly high-skill and requiring more years of education, the age at which this self-sufficiency is reached is rising, further leading to delays in marriage.
 The irony of the stability-before-marriage approach is that once someone is economically independent, most of the economic pressure that would encourage marriage is now gone.
 Rather than being complementary, business and family increasingly feel like competing spheres of life and marriage increasingly feels like a career impediment.
 Despite the pooling of resources theoretically allowing more risk tolerance, married people are more conservative in practice in their career choices, becoming less likely than singles to take jobs involving relocation, business travel, or unpredictable income.

 Divorce risk aversion.
 When divorce rates rise, singles become more risk-averse, especially women and those from lower economic classes.
 The social and emotional scope of marriage has grown in recent decades, making the choice of partner a more emotionally high-stakes decision.
-Given the threat landscape, singles are raising their standards (sometimes to unreasonable levels), vetting prospective partners for longer, increasingly cohabiting before marriage, increasingly cohabiting indefinitely, and increasingly refusing to take such high risks at all.
+Given the threat landscape, singles are raising their standards (sometimes to unreasonable levels), vetting prospective partners for longer, increasingly cohabiting before marriage, increasingly cohabiting indefinitely, and increasingly refusing to invest so much in one person at all.

 Gender imbalances.
 Many dating pools have skewed gender ratios, leading to intense competition and lots of leftover singles.
 Most notably in India and China, a cultural preference for male children has led to a large national surplus of men.
 International immigrants heavily skew male and they usually have difficulty finding mates in their host countries; their own ethnic group is usually male-heavy where they live, whereas searching outside one’s ethnic group is a low-success-rate strategy in general.
 In contrast, internal migrants skew female; most major cities in the West have far more single college-educated women than single college-educated men.